 What I really want is a reduction in stress—that feeling of not quite having enough resources (time/money/energy) to accomplish what the company pays me for and what my home life and family (and I) expect of me.

 Wikipedia says “work–life balance is a concept including proper prioritizing between ‘work’ (career and ambition) and ‘lifestyle’ (health, pleasure, leisure, family and spiritual development/meditation).”

 I think that’s a bit too simplistic.
 Prioritizing simply means I place some actions ahead of others.
 It doesn’t tell me how I’m supposed to feel when the lower prioritized aspects are never accomplished.
+My coworker had a brain cyst which he had to prioritize his health over his work.
+He took time off work and now it si all good.
 Corporate-ladder climbing is full of executives who metaphorically never see their daughters dance recitals.
 And brilliant leaders who prioritize their families and their happiness find themselves struggling for a work identity and sometimes enough cash flow to live the life they want.
 Not to miss the point that the work environment doesn’t enjoy their genius either.

 There are three players in the work–life equation: Me, my job (role), and my life (soul).
 Instead of prioritizing role over soul, or vice versa, how about we manage expectations?